I'm A Sustainability Editor & These Are My All-Time Favorite Reusable Produce Bags

 Life Without Plastic Organic Cotton Mesh Plastic Free Produce Bag - Large ($6)

-Throw in: Lemons, limes, onions, cabbage, broccoli, cauliflower
+Use it for: Lemons, limes, onions, cabbage, broccoli, cauliflower

-2. Public Goods Wide Mesh Tote
+Best for large produce: Public Goods Wide Mesh Tote

 My Brooklyn neighborhood is teeming with this en-vogue style of bag.
 I see lots of people take them to the farmers market or grocery store in lieu of closed totes.